GoogleChrome/ip-protection/Masked-Domain-List.md

 zadn.vn                                          | Adtima                                                         | Not Impacted By Script Blocking
 adultadworld.com                                 | Adult AdWorld                                                  | Not Impacted By Script Blocking adultmoda.com                                    | Adultmoda                                                      | Not Impacted By Script Blocking
+adligature.com                                   | Advally                                                        | Not Impacted By Script Blocking
 ad4m.at                                          | AdvancedStore                                                  | Not Impacted By Script Blocking
 ad4mat.de                                        | AdvancedStore                                                  | Not Impacted By Script Blocking
 advangelists.com                                 | Advangelists                                                   | Not Impacted By Script Blocking